The Facts

 - What are some of the positives of having different opinions and points of view in a relationship?

-- What are some healthy ways of responding when someone says "no" or disagrees with your point of view?
+- What are some healthy ways to respond when someone says "no" or disagrees with you?

-- How can sharing decision-making benefit both people in your relationship?
+- How can sharing decision-making make your relationship better for both of you?

 Exploring Consent